cambiotraining/sars-cov-2-genomics/materials/03-case_studies/01-switzerland.md

 We make a note of these samples as being possibly problematic in downstream analysis steps.

+## Downstream Analyses

+Based on the clean consensus sequences, we then perform several downstream analysis.

 ### Lineage Assignment

 Although the _Viralrecon_ pipeline runs _Pangolin_ and _Nextclade_, it does not use the latest version of these programs (because lineages evolve so fast, the nomenclature constantly changes).